 So why do so many marketers spend time crafting emails that they send to their entire lists all about “here’s a special deal” or “this is on sale” or “sign up now”?

 After seeing thousands and thousands of marketing emails, and talking with thousands of marketers over the years, there’s one obvious conclusion to be reached:

 It’s what they think will cure a sales problem.

-Email software companies and even email marketing automation companies like Genoo are darn good at teaching people how to use their software, but not so good at teaching people how to do email marketing well.
+Email software companies and even email marketing automation companies are darn good at teaching people how to use their software, but until Genoo, they’ve not been so good at teaching people how to do email marketing well.
 In fact, we saw recently that 4 out of 5 marketers who actually HAVE full marketing automation software platforms are only using their platforms for blasting out the same emails to their entire list.

 FOUR OUT OF FIVE.

 This makes me cry.
 Four out of five marketers are missing the joy that real email marketing can bring to them.
 Four out of five are missing the magic.
 Four out of five marketers who are paying potentially thousands of dollars per month for their marketing automation platform might as well be using one of the cheap platforms that do pretty much nothing except send emails and track opens and clicks.

 And… four out of five are working harder than they need to for results that are less than what they could be.

 But I digress.
 The real question is this: why are so many marketing emails about what’s on sale, or the current special, or some way or another saying “buy now”?